antononcube/RakuForPrediction-book/Articles/Fast-and-compact-classifier-of-DSL-commands-work.md

 ### Problem formulation

+**Definition:** We refer to the number of characters a parser could not parse as *parsing residual*.

+**Definition:** If the parsing residual is 0 then we say that the parser "exhausted the specification" or "parsed the specification completely."

-It is assumed that:
+*Assumptions:* It is assumed that:

 - We have two or more DSL parsers.
-- For each parser we can obtain a *parsing residual* -- the number characters it could not parse.
+- For each parser we can obtain a *parsing residual*.

-**Definition:** If the parsing residual is 0 then we say that the parser "exhausted the specification" or "parsed the specification completely."

 **Problem:** For a given DSL specification order the available DSL parsers according to how likely each of them is to parse the given DSL specification completely.